 Pay attention changes may cause the unit to start.
-Failure to comply with this warning can cause extensive property damage, severe personal injury or death!
+Failure to comply with this warning death!

 On multiburner units (399 and 500) display is always connected to the Burner 1 (Master).
-To change parameters to the other burners you have to move the display connection as per Section 17.8.
+To change parameters to the other burners you have to move the display connection as per Section 17.7.